hundlab/AFAT/README.md

     If it is installed correctly opening a terminal and typing `python --version` (in some distributions such as Ubuntu the command is `python3`) should start a python prompt.
 It may also be necessary to install Tkinter.
 On unbuntu the package is `python3-tk`.
+    * sklearn has been deprecated, so installation will likely produce an error here.
+        To avoid this, set the environment variable SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True For more information, see https://pypi.org/project/sklearn/

-2. Install AFAT using pip: `python -m pip install hundlab-AFAT`
+3. Install AFAT using pip: `python -m pip install hundlab-AFAT`

-3. To run AFAT use the command `AutomatedFibrosisAnalysisToolkit.py`
+4. To run AFAT use the command `AutomatedFibrosisAnalysisToolkit.py`

 After installation, the `ConfigureColorRules.py` tool can be run in the same manner as AFAT.